-The Technossus team decided to solve this problem and create a tool that empowered consumers to easily and proactively manage these services, but they had only 24 hours to do so.
+Technossus decided to solve this problem and create a tool that empowered consumers to easily and proactively manage these services, with only 24 hours to do so.

-One of the strengths of the Technossus development team is their ability to see a problem from the customer’s perspective, so their initial step was to examine and validate the customer need.
+One of Technossus’ strengths is their ability to see a problem from the customer’s perspective, which they displayed in their first step by examining and validating the customer need.

-Despite the time constraints, they also put considerable effort into evaluating related customer problems, such as credit card fraud orpayment problems, and envisioning how a single application could be used to solve all of these problems.
-They then built a web platform and application with a suite of features that allowed consumers to manage all their monthly subscriptions in one application.
-And they wisely made it very simple for consumers to begin using this application.
-A customer merely needed to give the application permission to access their bank records, and thanks to a creative bit of development work, the program would automatically determine what recurring subscriptions payments the customer was making and add these to the application.
+Despite the time constraints, they also put considerable effort into evaluating related customer problems, such as credit card fraud or payment problems, and envisioning how a single application could be used to solve them all.
+They built a web platform and application with a suite of features that allowed consumers to manage all their monthly subscriptions in one application.
+A customer merely needed to give the application permission to access their bank records and, thanks to a creative bit of development work, the program would automatically determine what recurring subscriptions payments the customer was making and add these to the application.